fharris/JOTB2019_k8_playground/README.md

-# JOTB 2019
+# JOTB 2019 - K'8s Playground

 ## What is this about ??

-This workshop is aimed to help your team to build and deploy microservices through a CI/CD pipeline against a K8's cluster!
+This workshop is aimed to help you to build and deploy microservices through a CI/CD pipeline against a K8's cluster!

 The session is intended to take **kubernetes beginners** or **without experience at all** into the Brave New World of Continuous Integration and Continuous Delivery in a DevOps environment!

 You will work individually to build and deploy against a kubernetes cluster a set of services which will structure a cloud native web app.

-You will learn how to build, manage and deploy a cloud native application; kubernetes basic concepts in a practical way; how to manage the source control, continuous integration and continuous deployment of your cloud native app in a DevOps manner and finally you will setup your own CI/CD Pipeline.
+You will learn or review many many things, sich as how to build, manage and deploy a cloud native application; kubernetes basic concepts in a practical way; how to manage the source control, continuous integration and continuous deployment of your cloud native app in a DevOps manner etc , etc ...

-This workshop is divided in 2 different parts.
+This workshop is divided in **2 different parts**.

-A first part where all you need is a a command-line, and where you will learn or review some basic kubernetes concepts.
+A **first part** where all you need is a a **command-line**, and where you will learn or review some **basic kubernetes concepts**.

-A second part where you will build your own CI/CD pipeline and automate the concepts previously learned.
-This second part is a fork of an originial # ORACLE Learning Library # workshop with some differences.
+A **second part** where you will build your own **CI/CD pipeline** and **automate** the concepts previously learned.
+This second part is a fork of an originial **ORACLE Learning Library workshop** with some differences.

-## What will you need ?
+## All you need is ?

-For the first part of the workshop you just need a command line!
-For the second part you will need the following services!
-We will let you know when the time to create it has come!

-- Github account
-- Wercker account (which you can create with your github account)
-- Docker Hub Account
+- A command-line (windows, mac or linux)
 - Access to a kubernetes cluster

-- TBD
-- info about OKE
+## "Well, I suppose I will need access to a kubernetes cluster ?!
+Right ??"
+Yes you do!

+And you will have access to a Oracle Container Services instances or OKE for Oracle Kubernetes Engine as is also knwon.
+OKE is a developer friendly, container-native, and enterprise-ready managed Kubernetes service for running highly available clusters with the control, security, and predictable performance of Oracle’s Cloud Infrastructure.
+It automatically gets the latest Kubernetes updates and keeping 100% compatibility with the CNCF ecosystem without the management and administrative overhead.

+Let's play:
   - [Click me to Start!](workshops/container-native-development/Intro.md)

 ## [Contributing](CONTRIBUTING.md)